digital-asset/daml/daml-lf/spec/daml-lf-1.rst

   the closest multiple of ``10⁻ᵅ`` using `banker's rounding convention
   <https://en.wikipedia.org/wiki/Rounding#Round_half_to_even>`_ (where
   `n` is given as the type parameter).
-The scale of the inputs and the ouput is given by the type parameter `α`.
+The scale of the inputs and the output is given by the type parameter `α`.
 Throws an error in case of overflow.

 * ``ROUND_NUMERIC : ∀ (α : nat) .
 'Int64' → 'Numeric' α → 'Numeric' α``